Keeping goats as pets

-Owning goats is a big commitment and can be very time-consuming and expensive.
-Before getting any goats it's important you consider if you have the time, resources, commitment, knowledge and facilities to care for them.
-Goats are not gardeners - An overgrown garden or hedge is not a good reason to get some goats.
+Owning a goat (or goats) is a big commitment and can be very time-consuming and expensive.
+Before getting goats, it's important you consider whether you have the time, resources, commitment, knowledge and facilities to care for them.
+Goats aren't gardeners, so an overgrown garden or hedge isn't a good reason to get one!

-- Goats can be destructive to fences, housing and gardens and can call loudly, which neighbours may find a nuisance.
+- Goats can be destructive to fences, housing and gardens.

-- Goats that are lactating (producing milk) need to be milked twice a day, every day.
-You should only consider getting a lactating goat if you're prepared to put in the extra work and time needed for milking.
+- Female goats need milking twice a day, everyday if they're producing milk (lactating), so you should only get a lactating goat if you're prepared to put in the extra work and time needed for this.

 Goats often produce twins, triplets or even quads, and as the owner, the babies (kids) are your responsibility.
 If you can't keep or rehome the kids, you'll need to organise for them to be humanely and legally put down.
 You should only breed goats if you're already an experienced goat owner.

 To find out more about what's involved in owning and caring for a pet goat, download our introduction to goat welfare and ownership and check out the pages below for more on:

 Always contact a vet if you're concerned about the health and welfare of your goats.